 Our pediatric occupational therapists provide constraint-induced movement therapy (CIMT) for children with limited use of one arm and hand.
 The goal of therapy is to improve function and strength on the weaker side by restraining the stronger side.

-Our therapists place a temporary cast or sling to restrain the better functioning arm and hand, which means your child must use his weaker arm and hand.
+Our therapists place a temporary cast or sling to restrain the better functioning arm and hand, which means your child must use their weaker arm and hand.
 This retrains the brain and helps your child learn new ways to move and function.

 Pediatric occupational and physical therapists provide task-oriented strengthening therapy for children with a condition or injury that affects their ability to perform daily tasks.
-Therapy consists of exercises that help train your child’s brain and teach him how to perform tasks.
+Therapy consists of exercises that help train your child’s brain and teach them how to perform tasks.

 Therapy is different for every child and depends on the child’s physical ability and needs.
 To help make sure we meet the needs of you and your child, we conduct a caregiver consultation and therapist assessment to identify goals and design a therapy program.